juanantonio284/simple_bash/README.md

 * `regex_1.md` contains basic theory on regular expressions and a table that contains operators to create the most common expressions

+* `run_custom_shell_scripts.md` contains a simple tutorial on how to create and prepare a script so that it runs as a command in the shell

 <!-- * The `` folder contains -->